Aabir265/Cricket-Match-Recommender/README.md

 harbhajan

 recency
-The resulting feature matrix has the shape:
-(1020, 15)
-Meaning:
-1,020 matches × 15 features
-Missing rivalry values are currently handled by filling them with 0 before calculating cosine similarity.

-🔢 User Preference Vector
+4. User Preference Vector

-A user preference is represented using the same 15 features as the match vectors.
+A user's preferences are represented using the same features as the match vectors.

-For example:
+Example:

-{
+user_preferences = {
     "intense": 1,
     "importance": 0,
     "rivalry": 1,